What is the Partnership Plan?

 - illustrate how partner organisations contribute to National Park purposes.

 In order to deliver this Vision, we have focused on seven themes, which describe in more detail what we want to achieve, and how we will achieve this.
 The themes do not cover all the work that will be ongoing within the National Park but instead highlight the areas where we will work together to achieve transformative change.
-The aspirations in this Plan are very ambitious, and we recognise that they will be challenging to achieve, but their inclusion in the Management Plan is intended to drive action and to target efforts to secure the funding and resources required.
+The aspirations in this Plan are very ambitious, and we recognise that they will be challenging to achieve, but their inclusion in the Partnership Plan is intended to drive action and to target efforts to secure the funding and resources required.

 - Climate Change